 It’s been almost a day since you’ve got your hair colored.
 Of course, your usual nighttime ritual includes a refreshing shower.
 But then, the question pops in your mind – how quickly can you wash your hair after coloring it?
 You don’t want your hair color to fade away too quickly or dull away because you didn’t give it enough time to settle.
 Well, don’t fret.
 We have got the answers to all your queries right here.

 Everyone wants to dye their hair until they learn that dyed hair needs much maintenance.
-The hair starts losing vibrancy if you don’t take proper care of it.
+The hair starts losing vibrancy if you don’t take proper care of it after a color treatment.
 To have a long-lasting color, you have to make some necessary changes in your daily routine, like avoiding long exposures to the sun, using shampoos with less harsh chemicals, avoiding heat styling tools, among other things.

 In this article, we have discussed hair coloring, tips to wash your colored hair, maintain colored hair, and more.
 So, what are you waiting for?
 Let’s jump into the article to learn all about hair coloring.